samiemostafavi/openrtist/README.md

 ### 2. Install Openrtist Dependencies

-OpenRTiST requires Python 3.5 or later.
+OpenRTiST requires Python 3.7.
 We recommend using a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to better control the Python environment and keep your distribution defaults clean.

-To install dependencies for Openrtist, navigate to the server directory, activate a Python 3 virtual environment, then run:
+To install dependencies for Openrtist, navigate to the server directory, activate a Python 3.7 virtual environment, then run:

 ```bash
 pip install -r requirements.txt